Childhood lead exposure quadruples ADHD risk.

 What the data shows.

-NHANES blood-lead in 4-15-year-olds, segmented into quintiles, correlated with parent-reported ADHD diagnosis.
-The relationship is monotonic and dose-responsive.
-There is no apparent safe lower bound.
-The bottom quintile still shows elevated risk versus the cleanest 5% of children.
+NHANES blood-lead in 4-15-year-olds, split into quintiles, was correlated with parent-reported ADHD diagnosis.
+Risk climbs steadily as blood lead climbs, and there is no safe lower bound anywhere in the data.
+Even the bottom quintile carries more risk than the cleanest 5% of children.

 Dose-response, not threshold.

-The historical framing was "below the action level is safe."
-The data does not support that.
-Every increment of blood lead adds to the ADHD risk on a smooth curve.
+The old framing was that anything below the action level is safe.
+The data does not back that up.
+Every bit of added blood lead pushes ADHD risk further up a smooth curve.

 What that means for a parent.